This page is a repository for examples of DCI code. Programmers often let their code go through three stages:

 A Context is the namespace of its Roles.
 A Role is the namespace of its RoleMethods.
-This means that a Role is not visible from outside its Context, and a Rolemethod is not visible from outside the Role.
+This means that a Role is not visible from outside its Context, and a RoleMethod is not visible from outside the Role.

-The examples are organized by programming language.
+In the following, the examples are organized by programming language.
 Each set of examples is introduced by a short description of the language and its conventions for implementing DCI.

 |Examples written in Scala|